Have you ever heard of a “bug juice pest spray”?

 - Blend at high speed for about a minute until the whole solution is a liquid.

-Dilute The Concentrate Solution – For the home gardener dilute ¼ cup of “liquid bug concentrate” with one or more cups of rainwater or boiled water which has cooled completely.
+Dilute The Concentrate Solution – For the home gardener dilute ¼ cup of “liquid bug concentrate” with one or more cups of rainwater or boiled water that has cooled completely.

 NOTE: The actual rate of dilution is not critical (more below)